Sarah Cruddas: Career

 Cruddas has written for The Sunday Times, New Scientist, BBC Futures, BBC Sky at Night magazine, BBC On-line, BBC Focus, Grazia magazine and The Royal Aeronautical Society.
 Cruddas is the author of three children's books published by Dorling Kindersley: DK Find Out!: Solar System, Do You Know About Space? and The Space Race.
 The third become the first British children's book to travel to the edge of space after Cruddas launched the book using a balloon from the countryside near Sheffield, South Yorkshire.

 She released her first adults title - Look Up: Our story with the stars in September 2020.
 Published by HarperCollins, the book features a foreword by Apollo 11 astronaut Michael Collins.

+Cruddas later partnered with Assouline Publishing releasing Moon Paradise in 2022.

 Cruddas sits on the board of directors of Space For Humanity a US non-profit dedicated to democratising access to space.

 Personal life

-Cruddas divides her time between London and Los Angeles.
+Cruddas got her Green Card approved in September 2021, and is resident in the USA as of 2021.

 Away from space, she has reported from across the world including; Australia, the Arctic, China, North Korea and Tibet.